jussi-kalliokoski/sink.js/README.md

 Currently, it is recommended to check that you are actually running at the sample rate that you specified, so when you create a sink, get the samplerate reference always from its ``` .sampleRate ``` property.

 The callback is fed with two arguments, the buffer to fill and the channel count of the buffer.
-The buffer provided is always interleaved, so for example, to play back stereo noise, you can do the following:
+For example, to play back stereo noise, you can do the following:

 ```javascript